Download: CRWC BYLAWS 2012

 Section 10: Voting

-Unless otherwise provided herein, decisions by the Board of Directors shall be by majority vote of those present.
+Unless otherwise provided herein, decisions by the Board of Directors shall be by simple majority vote of those present provided a quorum has been met.
 Voting by proxy shall not be permitted.
 An electronic/phone ballot may be used in securing a vote of the Board, when in the opinion of the Executive Committee or the Board, this is deemed necessary.
+Emeritus Directors are non-voting members of the Board.

 Section 11: Executive Director